dunnx296/AngryBirdsMachineLearning2020/README.md

 in folder levelgenerator
   - the level generator is based on Matthew Stephenson's work.
-  - a new version of the level generator that allows you to control many different parameters can be found [here](https://github.com/stepmat/IratusAves/tree/Sail-on).
+  - the latest changes on the level generator can be found in his [repository](https://github.com/stepmat/IratusAves/tree/Sail-on)

 4. A brief description about the level generator is [here](#generate)
 5. A detailed description of the level generator is [here](levelgenerator/README.md)